from The FPG Diaries / the Festivals

 On another occasion I spotted three gents in pin stripe suits and bowler hats coming my way, walking curiously in step.
 They were carrying umbrellas under their arms and reading newspapers as they marched.
 As they drew nearer I realised they were strapped into skis and that the skis were all linked, toe to heel.
 They came to a halt not far away and I could hear them conversing bizarrely in perfected BBC english above their newspapers.
 The lead skier was the most vocal and eventually lowered his paper and began to address the loose assembly of people who had been drawn in.
 It transpired that although there were three gents, there were four sets of skis.
 The empty set was positioned between the second and third gents and the lead gent was asking punters if they’d like to “get on the train”.
 A slightly intoxicated volunteer stepped forward and, under close instruction from the lead gent, strapped himself into the empty set.
 On a discrete signal from the lead gent, the train set off.
 It was achingly hilarious.
 The new initiate flopped and fell and struggled as the train stopped and started, accompanied by unceasing upper-class beratement from the other passengers.
 They lurched off, asynchronously, with a gaggle of helplessly laughing followers into the general melee of the festival throng.

-One time I came upon an odd procession of people with suitcases following a “guide”.
+One time I came upon an odd procession of foreign looking people with suitcases following a “guide”.
 This was my first exposure to the Natural Theatre Company from Bath.
-The people were almost normal, but, it became evident, with subliminal quirks of style and presentation, and the guide was simply explaining to them what an English festival was, complete with “on the left you’ll see” and “on my right there stands”, etc etc. All totally improvved and completely in context.
+The people were almost normal, but, it became evident, with subliminal quirks of style and presentation, that they weren't.
+The guide was simply explaining to them what an English festival was, complete with “on the left you’ll see” and “on my right there stands”, etc etc. All totally improvved and completely in context.
 At one point the guide introduced the group to a passing St John’s Ambulance man as “St John” and followed up with a close and bewildering cross-examination of his life and duties.

 A regular appearent in these settings and on the various small tented stages was a French mime by the name of Daniel.
 Wordless and magical, he might appear dressed as a baby, naked except for a large nappy and a frilly bonnet, his thumb firmly in his mouth.
 Ignoring adults, he would only look at the little children.
 Mesmerised, they would stare at this large apparition and he would stare back over his thumb, his other hand playing with strands of his hair.
 If the child smiled he would immediately mimic.
 If the child laughed, so would Daniel, big broad but silent belly laughs like Harpo Marx.
 If the child looked worried, so would Daniel.
 Extraordinary, lengthy engagements took place, with a growing gaggle of silent onlookers.
 Occasionally, if enough kids had gathered, he would take his thumb out of his mouth, pause, and say “Bottom”; followed instantly by creasing up in silent guilty laughter.
 The kids would explode with cries of empathetic shock and hilarity.